 Descriptive statistical analyses were conducted and questions were grouped into themes.
+Considering the revised 2017 survey, titles for sections and content therein vary accordingly.
 For reporting purposes, results are not referred to in question order; rather they are clustered into three sections that reflect the primary research questions stated previously:

 - 1. Current Offerings and Programming

-- 2. Current Operational Processes
+- Current Operational Processes

-- 3. Planned Offerings and Programming
+- 3. Planned Offerings and Processes